scjam/alchemy-journal/career-track-read-26.md

 - JSX is a syntax extension to JavaScript
 - HTML but fancy like JS
 - Is HTML forever forever?
 Like is it the latin of internet language?
 Not the first, but the most permeable to other languages?
-- Instead of seperating technologies, React seperates concerns with components
+- Instead of separating technologies, React separates concerns with components